 Iowa Chapter of the AAP, Iowa City, IA (September 9-10, 2013)

-- The University of Iowa is hosting an international program on Child Protection: A Global Responsibility Program on March 26-28, 2014, organized by the Director of the University of Iowa Child Protection Program.
-As a result of the Director’s attendance at the lectureship conference and one-on-one time for consultation, this work will influence the content of the conference.
+- The University of Iowa hosted an international program on Child Protection: A Global Responsibility Program on March 26-28, 2014, organized by the Director of the University of Iowa Child Protection Program.
+As a result of the Director’s attendance at the lectureship conference and one-on-one time for consultation, the content of the conference was updated.